 Do you remember as a child, when you just did painting for fun?!

-Somewhere along the way, most of us lost that joy of creating – whether it was painting or drawing or whatever.
+Somewhere along the way, most of us lost that joy of creating – whether it was painting, drawing, pottery, or whatever.

 For me, it was in my high school art classes.
 Rather than nurturing my inner artist, they pretty much destroyed it for decades to come.